Changing A Parenting Time Visitation Schedule

 Even if you and your ex are in perfect agreement about any changes to the schedule, it makes sense to write down the new schedule so that everyone has a copy of it.
 This will eliminate any potential confusion and make you both feel as though you have created a contract with each other.
 People are more likely to honor an agreement when it is in writing.

-Tip: Use co-parenting software* to keep you and the other parent on the same page.
+Tip: You can use the 2Houses co-parenting app* to keep you and the other parent on the same page.

 (*We may earn a commission for purchases made using our links)